Last updated on June 29, 2026

 Some dual-color partner commanders can give you four colors in your decks identity.
 As long as both commanders have partner, they can be played in the command zone.
 This allows you to mix and match commanders to create the color combination you desire.
 You can produce a 4-color identity for your deck with pairings like these examples:

-Red, white, black and green + = Akiri, Line-Slinger + Reyhan, Last of the Abzan
+Red, white, black, and green with Akiri, Line-Slinger + Reyhan, Last of the Abzan

 White, blue, black, and green + = Ishai, Ojutai Dragonspeaker + Ikra Shidiqi, the Usurper

-The Fourteenth Doctor mainly plays as a doppelganger for other doctors you may find and throw to your graveyard or the ones that may be already there.
-Reanimation cards and graveyard-based strategies as a whole work extremely well with this one, letting you capitalize on the graveyard-filling effect of The Fourteenth Doctor, even though this 4-color Doctor itself isn't actually a great target for your reanimation effects.
+The Fourteenth Doctor mainly plays as a doppelganger for other doctors that find their way to the graveyard.
+Reanimation cards and graveyard-based strategies as a whole work extremely well with this one, letting you capitalize on its graveyard-filling effect, even though this 4-color Doctor itself isn't actually a great target for your reanimation effects.

-Looking at this card, it feels like it’s mostly thought of as a group hug commander, ideal for multiplayer games where you want to foster political gameplay.
-It gives you card draw and ramp while affording opponents one or the other, but since players will neglect to kill Kynaios and Tiro due to the value it provides to them, you can efficiently run cards that require your commander to be in play like Deflecting Swat or Karn's Temporal Sundering.
+This card is mostly thought of as a group hug commander, ideal for multiplayer games where you want to foster political gameplay.
+It gives you card draw and ramp while affording opponents one or the other, but since players will neglect to kill Kynaios and Tiro of Meletis due to the value it provides to them, you can sculpt a reliable gameplan around having the duo in play.

 Saskia the Unyielding is an aggressive commander that’s perfect for combat-focused decks, with a big drawback: Choosing an opponent as its target paints a big bullseye on you, and you’ll need ways to protect yourself from retaliation.
 Additionally, Saskia’s strategy relies on consistent combat success, so evasion, trample, or ways to deal damage through blockers are key.